kellyschurz/easyvps/README.md

 Easy to make vps safly.

-Content:
+Content :

-baseenv:Build base environment.
+baseenv : Build base environment.

-sshsafe + sshchport.sh:Change the ssh port to 4399 and make it safly.
+sshsafe + sshchport.sh : Change the ssh port to 4399 and make it safly.